FatherHale/FatherHale-halees-architecture/README.md

 - They cannot reliably prove why a decision passed.
 - They cannot always prevent unauthorized or risky behavior from being treated as acceptable work.

-In flexibility-first patterns, capability often arrives before control.
+In flexibility first patterns, capability often arrives before control.
 In operations, that order is backwards.

 HaleES exists to invert that order.
 It is built for environments where outputs must be:

-- **bounded by policy**, not only by prompt intent;
+- **bounded by policy**, not only by prompt intent.
-- **scored against explicit criteria**, not judged informally;
+- **scored against explicit criteria**, not judged informally.
-- **accepted through a clear decision threshold**, not by default;
+- **accepted through a clear decision threshold**, not by default.
 - **auditable after execution**, not opaque once delivered.

 This architecture does not reject model capability.
 It contextualizes it.
 Intelligence remains valuable, but governance defines whether intelligence is operationally usable.